gtvj/gtvj.github.io/_posts/2015-08-29-learning-review-and-signpost-june-august-2015.md

 ### PHP

   * Completed David Powers' [Up and running with the Standard PHP Library (SPL)](http://www.lynda.com/PHP-tutorials/Up-Running-Standard-PHP-Library/175038-2.html) course from Lynda.com in order to better understand the capabilities of this collection of classes and interfaces which have been part of PHP since 2004.
-It's a good course to do a run through &#8211; especially since the documentation on SPL is shockingly sparse.
+It's a good course to do a run through to especially since the documentation on SPL is shockingly sparse.
 The only problem is that the material is so disparate that I haven't retained much more than a helicopter view of its capabilities.
   * Completed John Peck's [Object Oriented Programming with PHP course](http://www.lynda.com/PHP-tutorials/Object-Oriented-Programming-PHP/107953-2.html) from Lynda.com.
 This was a pretty good refresher on the OO capabilities of PHP and would be very good for someone who either knows PHP but isn't yet familiar with OO or who is familiar with OO in other languages but new to OO PHP.
 I'd definitely recommend it.
 One of the things I really like about this type of course is that you get to see how another developer would tackle a problem.

 ### WordPress